Sylius/Sylius/bundles/SyliusReportBundle/custom-renderer.rst

 Create custom renderer class
 -------------------------------

-First step, is creation of our new renderer class.
+First step is creation of our new renderer class.
 It should be placed in ``Sylius\Bundle\ReportBundle\Renderer`` namespace and must implement ``Sylius\Component\Report\Renderer\RendererInterface``.
 Because of implementation, renderer class must provide two methods:
     - ``render(ReportInterface $report, Data $data)``, which generates response based on given report and data fetcher data
     - ``getType``, which returns unique name of renderer